mmmaction/performance/README.md

 ### Pagination

 On JPA/Hibernate there are other things to consider besides lazy and eager loading and the N+1 problem.
 Another rather obvious point which we considered from the beginning is to use pagination for retrieving large data sets.
-If your application service has a method like `getAllLocations()` you dont want to return all locations in one big call.
+If your application service has a method like `getAllLocations()` you don't want to return all locations in one big call.
 Often its preferred to defined a page size and retrieve all entries in multiple chunks.

 ```java
 Page<Location> getAllLocations(Pageable pageable);